 Clint, Tyler, and Kyle have all helped some of the other new and existing growers put in more acres of grapes by doing custom work such as putting in drip irrigation systems, planting grape plants, and putting in t-posts for trellises.

 Marissa, the Bingham’s fourth oldest child, is current taking classes at Texas Tech University in Lubbock, Texas.
 She is playing cello in the University Symphony Orchestra and studying music.
-She has also taken some of the enology classes at Tech.
+She is also taking enology classes at Tech.
 She plans to continue helping with the vineyards, teaching music, and continuing her own music training.

 Grapes and Vineyards